Andre601/blog/docs/posts/in-defense-of-spigotmc.md

 Kangarko was banned for breaking the rules, but which ones exactly?
 He for sure broke the rules about abusing the Update system for resources to promote sites/services outside of SpigotMC, in his case those courses I mentioned earlier.

-I, at one point, even [directly complained about him constantly posting "Promotions" in his plugin updates][comment].
+I, at one point, even [directly complained about him constantly posting "Promotions" in his plugin updates][^2].
 But that wasn't all.
 He also posted those promotions in his own plugins!
 When the server started did you receive a nice little message in the console about his courses and the only way to disable this was a setting which wasn't easy to find.

 Note that this was before the rule about no ads in resource updates has become a thing and it's my personal headcanon that this behaviour of his was one of the main reasons why this rule was implemented.